- 4 updates

 Natasha said she had not slept for two weeks since the experiment and has been much more vigilant.

-has looked at what a child would do if they were approached by a stranger.
-ITV's Daybreak
+An investigation by ITV's Daybreak has looked at what a child would do if they were approached by a stranger.

 The show recruited volunteer parents, whose children did not know they were being filmed, and a close protection officer, who played the part of a stranger.